iitzm1lly/ossms/BUILD.md

 - The database is automatically initialized on first run
 - Sample data is seeded only if it doesn't exist
 - Build scripts preserve user data by default
 - All builds are reproducible and deterministic
+- Production builds are optimized for deployment